Flank/flank-dashboard/docs/07_code_coverage_artifact_import.md

 # Dependencies
 > What is the project blocked on?

+No blockers.

 > What will be impacted by the project?

+Importing/exporting code coverage metric approaches are impacted.

 # Testing
 > How will the project be tested?